jayB133/Anime-App/README.md

 - From those search results it will select animes that fall into that category
 - Each anime presented will have facts about the anime and differnt characters
 - Search option that would also allow you to type in a specific anime and information is displayed
+- feature that stores you information and favorite anime in a databse

 # Stretch Goal